krother/python_testing_tutorial/articles/icebreaker_question.md

 The answer to this question is less obvious.
 It depends on how precisely the special characters are interpreted.

-Making sure you have a precise answer is the essence software testing.
+Making sure you have a precise answer is the essence of software testing.